singh-swayam/QA_Trainee_Task_Part1/DAY 3/self-review-note.md

 ## What I Did Well

 **Test Independence**
-Every test starts from scratch — login is called fresh in each test through the `loginAsStandardUser()` helper.
+Every test starts from scratch, login is called fresh in each test through the `loginAsStandardUser()` helper.
 No test depends on the state left by a previous one.

 **Stable Locators**
 I used `data-test` attributes throughout, combined with `.filter({ hasText })` to scope locators to specific product cards.
 I avoided fragile selectors like `div:nth-child(2) > button`.